racecarparts/dashster/README.md

 Then update the config file with what you need.

 ## Development
 I'm not offering much help here right now.
 Maybe someday I'll clean this up, but for now it's just a rough personal project.
-I chose to use plain JS, HTML, CSS, Bootstrap, and Go tmeplates.
+I chose to use plain JS, HTML, CSS, Bootstrap, and Go templates.
 Why?
 It's a local desktop app.
 It works.
 Moving on.

 There are several modules, some are commented out because I don't use them or I changed my mind.